DeepakSingh260/DeepLearningFinalProject/README.md

 - [Kaggle LLM - Detect AI Generated Text Competition](https://www.kaggle.com/competitions/llm-detect-ai-generated-text/data)

 ## Model Architecture
-The project leverages open-source models like Mistral or Llema, focusing on enhancing feature extraction techniques and integrating a robust classification layer.
+The project leverages open-source models like Bert or RNN, focusing on enhancing feature extraction techniques and integrating a robust classification layer.
 The models utilize contextual embeddings and self-attention mechanisms to achieve high accuracy in detection.

 ## Expected Outcomes
 Our aim is to develop a classification system capable of distinguishing AI from human-generated texts with high precision and recall.
 This tool will be crucial for upholding the integrity of digital content, with potential applications in academic integrity and beyond.